splorp/kirby-paperback-export/readme.md

 ## Known Issues

-+ Paragraphs in the exported text should be separated by double line breaks
++ Exported content is not timestamped or versioned
-+ The exported content is not timestamped or versioned
++ The breaks surrounding headings are collapsed so text block are mashed together
 + Output is currently optimized for the [Newton Glossary](http://newtonglossary.com/) instance of [Kirby](https://getkirby.com/)

 ## Release Notes